3 Important SEO Practices

 In today’s revolving Internet market, in order to achieve the best outreach possible, it is important to keep a very important acronym in mind: SEO, or Search Engine Optimization.
 It represents the process of improving the visibility of a website or a blog within the “natural” results (or, in other words, unpaid results) of a search engine.

 This is not easy to achieve, so that is why publishers need to comprehend and study the best practices in order to take better advantage of SEO.
-There are many instructional sources and online courses over the Internet so, in this article, three important SEO practices that every publisher should take into account when creating content for a website or blog.
+There are many instructional sources and online courses on the Internet so, in this article, three important SEO practices that every publisher should take into account when creating content for a website or blog.

 It is something usually despised but, in fact, URLs are quite important.
 Not only for SEO, but for the overall user experience as well.
 For example, having a URL with a random code like site.com/articles/15849642647 is really less intuitive than site.com/article/this-is-an-article.
 The second is easier to remember, but it also is useful for SEO, as search engines also search URLs.
 Here is an example: